 For plain twisted bagels:

-I egg beaten with a tablespoon of water (egg wash)
+I egg beaten with a tablespoon of water (egg wash), you will add this just before putting the bagels in the oven

 For everything bagel: